PBAP123/migrator/README.md

 Once installed as a service, Migrator will run completely automatically in the background with no need for manual intervention.

-#### Advanced Scheduling Options

-Migrator uses systemd timers to provide precise scheduling control:

-- **Daily scheduling**: Run at a specific time each day (e.g., "03:00" for 3 AM)
-- **Weekly scheduling**: Run on a specific day and time (e.g., "Sun,23:30" for Sunday at 11:30 PM)
-- **Monthly scheduling**: Run on a specific day of each month (e.g., "15,12:00" for 15th day at noon)
-- **Custom schedules**: Use full systemd timer syntax for complex scheduling needs

-All scheduling options are available through both the command line interface and the TUI's advanced service scheduling screen.
+All scheduling options are available through the command line interface.

 #### Managing the Service

-The TUI provides a service management interface, or you can use these commands:
+You can use these commands to manage the service:

 ```bash
 # Check service status